Prompt Injection Hidden Inside a PDF

 raise ValueError("PDF content failed security scan.")

-Step 3: Strip and log metadata before including it in the prompt
+Step 3: Strip and log metadata before it reaches the prompt

 def get_pdf_metadata_safe(path: str) -> dict: